 One of my favorite treats growing up was an orange push pop.
 When I had kids of my own and quickly found out they had a milk allergy I realized that many treats I once enjoyed were going to have to be substituted with allergy-free options.
 We can’t enjoy regular ice cream or frozen treats with milk in them.
 The kids love sorbet but it can be really expensive to buy.

 We recently started experimenting with recipes that include frozen fruit to create sorbets, push ups, and other treats at home.
-One of the best things about this is that I have the comfort of knowing every ingredient that goes into the bodies of my little people!
-I know that these Homemade Tropical Fruit Push Pops are healthy and not full of preservatives or things that we shouldn’t be eating!
+One of the best things about this is that I have the comfort of knowing every ingredient that goes into them.
+I know that these Homemade Tropical Fruit Push Pops are healthy and not full of preservatives or things that we shouldn’t be eating.

 Homemade Tropical Fruit Push Pops

 - 3 – 4 cups frozen fruit – you can use fruit from the freezer section or buy fresh and freeze yourself